pywr/pywr/docs/manual/nodes/input.md

 ```

 The above model will not work because the abstraction node limits the flow to
-4 Ml/d and the "Catchment" node has not way of discharging the water that is not
+4 Ml/d and the "Catchment" node has no means of discharging the water that is not
 abstracted (pywr will give you a "infeasible solution" message).
 The correct implementation is:

 ```mermaid